 Ray Conniff: The Maestro of Pop and Easy Listening

-Ray Conniff was an American trombonist, arranger, and bandleader who became a cornerstone of mid-century popular music.
-His innovative use of a wordless mixed chorus singing in harmony with instrumental lines defined a genre and sold tens of millions of albums worldwide.
+Ray Conniff was an American trombonist, arranger, and bandleader who became a defining force in popular music and easy listening.
+His innovative use of a wordless mixed choir singing in harmony with instrumental lines sold over 70 million albums worldwide and earned him a lasting place in music history.

 Early career

 Born in 1916 in Attleboro, Massachusetts, Joseph Raymond Conniff began his professional journey as a skilled trombonist and arranger in the swing era.
-After moving to New York City, he crafted charts for major bandleaders like Artie Shaw and Bunny Berigan before being hired by Columbia Records' legendary A&R man Mitch Miller in the early 1950s.
+He worked for major bandleaders like Artie Shaw and Bunny Berigan before being hired as an arranger for Columbia Records in the early 1950s, crafting charts for artists such as Johnny Mathis and Guy Mitchell.

 Breakthrough